Glasssix/TrialFaceSDK/doc/CSharp/Irisvian_en-US.md

 }
 ```

-#### Example 2: Builda the Graph and Then Search the Image When the Count of Faces Is Greater Than 1.
+#### Example 2: Build the Graph and Then Search the Image When the Count of Faces Is Greater Than 1.

 ```C#
 using System;